Battle of the Granicus: Modern interpretations

 Historian Peter Green, in his 1974 book Alexander of Macedon, proposed a way to reconcile the accounts of Diodorus and Arrian.
 According to Green's interpretation, the riverbank was guarded by infantry, not cavalry, and Alexander's forces sustained heavy losses in the initial attempt to cross the river and were forced to retire.
 Alexander then grudgingly accepted Parmenion's advice and crossed the river during the night in an uncontested location, and fought the battle at dawn the next day.
 The Persian army hurried to the location of Alexander's crossing, with the cavalry reaching the scene of the battle first before the slower infantry, and then the battle continued largely as described by Arrian and Plutarch.
 Green accounts for the differences between his account and the ancient sources by suggesting that Alexander later covered up his initial failed crossing.
 Green devoted an entire appendix in support of his interpretation, taking the view that for political reasons, Alexander could not admit even a temporary defeat.
-Thus, the initial defeat was covered up by his propagandists by a very heroic (and Homeric) charge into the now well-deployed enemy.
+Thus, the initial defeat was covered up by his propagandists with a very heroic (and Homeric) charge into the now well-deployed enemy.
 In his preface to the 2013 reprint, Green conceded that he no longer believed his theory was convincing and that the contradiction could not be explained.

-Other historians have dismissed the account of Diodorus as incorrect and favor Arrian's and Plutarch's narratives.
+Other historians have dismissed the account of Diodorus as incorrect and favour Arrian's and Plutarch's narratives.
 The description given by Diodorus of a separate cavalry and infantry battle would have been uncharacteristic for the Macedonians, who always coordinated their infantry and cavalry to work together.
 It is likely that a crossing of the Granicus at night or at dawn would have been detected and opposed by the Persians.
 Even if an uncontested crossing elsewhere was possible, it might have induced the Persian army to retreat.
 In that case Alexander would have lost the opportunity to quickly destroy the only Persian army present in Asia Minor at that time.
-An attack in the afternoon would also have meant that the Persians would have to fight with the sun in their eyes, whereas the Macedonians would have the sun in their eyes if they had attacked at dawn.
+An attack in the afternoon would also have meant that the Persians would have to fight with the sun in their eyes, whereas the Macedonians would have had the sun in their eyes if they had attacked at dawn.